umbraco/UmbracoDocs/15/umbraco-cms/tutorials/extending-the-help-menu.md

 The Help Menu is an extension build on the `menu` extension type.
 You can add menu items to the Help Menu by creating a `menuItem` extension targeting the `Umb.Menu.Help` alias.

-The Backoffice comes with two default help menu items that is visible to all Administrators:
+The Backoffice comes with two default Help Menu items that are visible to all Administrators:

 -   A link to the Umbraco Learning Base
 -   A link to the Umbraco docs.